indrekots/indrekots.github.io/_posts/articles/2015-12-28-creating-a-collector-in-java-8.md

         this.bucketSize = bucketSize;
     }

-    //implement abstract methods defined in the Collector interface }
+    //TODO: implement abstract methods defined in the Collector interface }
 {% endhighlight %}

 Its constructor accepts the size of the bucket.
 So for example, if the size is set to 10, values from 0 to 10 (excluding 10) will be in the 0th bucket.

+###Implementing the interface

 The methods defined by the interface need to be implemented.
 I'm going to implement them in the order defined in the previous paragraph.
 First of all, the `supplier()` method needs to return a function which returns an empty accumulator.